jttim23/RecognitionApp/readme.md

 #### Gender detection algorithm is implemented in two variants:
 <p> 1.
 Only first token of name is checked.
 <p> 2.
 All tokens are checked and majority rule is used.
+Current implementation of this algorithm uses HashSet
+so it doesn't allow to send duplicated names e.g. "John Mary John" will respond with "INCONCLUSIVE" as it wil find only one male and one female token.

 #### Application exposes two HTTP endpoints:
 <p>